Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Applications

 Similar to the EEG study, we assume the longitudinal data $g_1(t), \dots, g_{52}(t)$ jointly follow a $52$-dimensional MGP.
-We use the PACE algorithm to carry out FPCA, where the truncation level of fpc scores is selected by capturing 95\% of the variance in the curves.
+We use the PACE algorithm\citep{yao2005functional} to carry out FPCA using \texttt{fdapace} package \citep{carroll2020fdapace}, where the truncation level of fpc scores is selected by capturing 95\% of the variance in the curves.
 Then we fit our functional graphical horseshoe model via the Gibbs sampler discussed in \ref{sec:horse}, running the MCMC for 100,000 iterations after an initial 10,000-iteration burn-in period.
-The estimated graphs are constructed based on 50\% credible intervals from the approximate posterior sample.
+The estimated graphs are constructed based on Bayesian FDR-based inference from the approximate posterior sample, at level $\alpha = 0.1$ with practical significance level $\delta$ set to be the $0.60$ quantile of off-diagonal $\|\hat{\mathbf{\Theta}}_{ij}\|_F$.

-The estimated FA networks for the TBI and control groups are plotted in Figure \ref{fig:FA_MD_w}.
-The sparsity levels for the TBI and control groups are 15.99\% (212 edges) and 8.45\% (112 edges), respectively.
-Forty edges are common to both graphs, indicated by orange lines in the figure.
-The TBI group tends to have more connections between different ROIs, particularly within right hemisphere.
-In most types of brain damage and dysfunction, performance IQ (PIQ) tends to deteriorate faster than verbal IQ (VIQ), leading to a PIQ/VIQ discrepancy.
-The increased connectivity in the right hemisphere observed here may reflect degraded right hemisphere functioning as PIQ deteriorates.
+The estimated FA networks for the TBI and control groups are plotted in top panel of Figure \ref{fig:FA_MD_w}.
+The sparsity levels for the TBI and control groups are 4.60\% (62 edges) and 2.94\% (39 edges), respectively.
+Twelve edges are common to both graphs, indicated by orange lines in the figure.
+The FA networks estimated via frequentist FGM\citep{qiao2019functional} for TBI and control groups are also displayed in the bottom panel of Figure \ref{fig:FA_MD_w}.
+In both results, the TBI group tends to have more connections between different ROIs, particularly within right hemisphere, though the Bayesian horseshoe produces stronger differences in edgeweights than the FGM.
+The increased connectivity in the right hemisphere observed here may reflect degraded right hemisphere functioning as performance IQ (PIQ) deteriorates.
+This reflects the fact that in most types of brain damage and dysfunction, PIQ tends to deteriorate faster than verbal IQ, leading to a PIQ/VIQ discrepancy.